coder/docs/guides/troubleshooting/502error.md

----
-title: "TypeError: Failed to fetch"
+# TypeError: Failed to fetch
-description: Learn how to resolve TypeError issues.
----

 When using Coder, you may encounter this error when loading a workspace: